pearcej/complex/_sources/index.rst

 ..
 On Complexity documentation master file, ported from a sphinx-quickstart file made on Thu Oct 27 08:17:45 2011.

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. meta::
-   :description: On Complexity is began from e2 of Think Complexity by Allen B. Downey
+   :description: On Complexity is began from Edition 2 of Think Complexity by Allen B. Downey
-   :keywords: Complexity Science,
+   :keywords: Complexity Science, Game of Life

 .. toc_version: 2